thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_3.md

 ## Actions

-In Chromium accessibility terminology, Actions flow the opposite direction from events.
+In GTx Browser accessibility terminology, Actions flow the opposite direction from events.
 Actions are when assistive technology wants to modify or interact with the app on behalf of the user, such as clicking a button, selecting text, or changing a control value.